twosixlabs/Escalation/submit_server/README.md

 1. setup the virtual environment venv (instructions incomplete, I know, I know)
 2. `source venv/bin/activate`
 3. `pip install -r requirements-dev.txt`
 4. `flask init-db` creates the tables in the database (run once)
+5. `export ESCALATION_PERSISTENT_DATA_PATH='/Users/nick.leiby/escalation_data'` tells the app where to store persistent data
-5. `flask run`
+6. `flask run`

-Step 3 should use the environment variables in `.env`.
+Steps 4 and 6 should use the environment variables in `.env`.
 If not, then source the variables inside there directly.

 There are two other useful commands:
 - `flask demo-data` loads fake demo data into the db.